Rhubarb

 Harvest & Storage

-• We suggest not harvesting the first year, allowing the plant to become well established
+• We suggest not harvesting the first year and harvesting sparingly in the second season, allowing the plant to become well established

-• Don't remove more than half the stalks in a summer to allow the plant to build up food reserves
+• Don't remove more than half the stalks in a season to allow the plant to build up food reserves.
+Stop harvesting by midsummer (July), or sooner if stalks become thin

 • Cut off flower stalks as they emerge